BlueSquare23/Learning_Java/Readme.md

 [Java Programming for Beginners](https://youtu.be/A74TOX803D0)

 They're using some silly web-IDE to write code in the tutorial.
-I am not about that live.
-My tools are vim, terminal, jdk-17, java, javac.
+I am not about that life.
+My tools are vim, terminal, jdk-17, java, javac, and jshell.

-## Hello World
+## Hello World!

 Below is the code for the hello world program in java.